morrisalp/unikud/README.md

 We provide a short description of UNIKUD here.
 For more information, please see the article: (TBD)

+UNIKUD is an open-source tool for adding vowel signs (*nikud*) to Hebrew text with deep learning, using absolutely no rule-based logic.
+UNIKUD uses Google's CANINE transformer model as its backbone, and treats text vocalization as a character token multilabel classificatino problem.

 <p align="center">
 <img src="img/training.png" width="70%" height="70%" alt="How data is used to train UNIKUD">
 </p>

 *How Hebrew text with vowels is used to train UNIKUD.
 The text with vowels removed is used as the model's input, and the original text with vowels is used as the target (what we are trying to predict).*

+UNIKUD's training data requires preprocessing, because texts in Hebrew without vowel marks may be written using "full spelling" (כתיב מלא) where extra letters are occasionally added to words:

 <p align="center">
 <img src="img/ktiv-male.png" width="30%" height="30%" alt="Illustration of full spellings in Hebrew">